Snow, mud all part of spring consignment sale

-A heavy wet snow fell across the 30-acre sale site between Polo and Milledgeville all-day Saturday making the venue very, very muddy and chilly.
+A heavy wet snow fell across the 30-acre sale site between Polo and Milledgeville all day April 2 making the venue very, very muddy and chilly.

 “We’ve had snow before the sale, but not actually on the day of the sale.
 And this is a wet heavy snow,” said Sheryl Hopkins, of Public Auction Service, on sale day.